roddicki/marksheet-automation/README.md

 ## Overview

-This repo generates .xlsx files from a list of student IDs and names.
+This repo generates .xlsx files from a list of student IDs and names held in ```student-names.csv```.
-As each file is generated the respective cell in the sheet is updated with the student name and ID.
+As each .xlsx file is generated the respective cell in the sheet is updated with the student name and ID.

 ## Input
-Add student names and IDs in a file called “student-names.csv” (download from grade centre)
+Add student names and IDs in a file called ```student-names.csv``` (download from grade centre)
 Follow the existing column format:
 ```ID | username | name```